 Lynn Schmeidler is a poet and fiction writer.
 Her first chapbook, Curiouser & Curiouser, won the 2013 Grayson Books Chapbook Contest.
 Her second chapbook, Wrack Lines (Grayson Books), was a finalist for both The Jessie Bryce Niles Chapbook Contest and the Two Sylvias Press Chapbook Prize.
 Her work has appeared in journals such as The Awl, Barrow Street, Boston Review, Fence,The Georgia Review and The Southern Review, as well as in anthologies such as Transition: Poems in the Aftermath (Indolent Books); Mischief, Caprice and Other Poetic Strategies (Red Hen Press); Bared (Les Femmes Folles Books); and Nasty Women’s Poetry Anthology: An Unapologetic Anthology of Subversive Verse (Lost Horse Press).
-She is a Pushcart Prize nominee in fiction and was listed under Other Distinguished Stories of 2014 in Best American Short Stories 2015.
+She is a Pushcart Prize nominee in fiction.
 Educated at Yale University, Lynn lives in Westchester County, NY where she writes and teaches.
 History of Gone is her first book.

 History of Gone is a collection of poems inspired by the life and unsolved disappearance of Barbara Newhall Follett, a once-famous child prodigy writer of the early 20th century.